lux-hux/IKEA-Portfolio-Management/README.md

 **Explanation**

 Answering the question, how would a retail investor perform who invested in a randomly selected, equally-weighted portfolio of companies and held the portfolio without rebalancing?
-Compared to investing through a retail fund, the strategy benefits from avoiding CG tax drag and avoiding management fees.
+Compared to investing through a retail fund, the strategy benefits from avoiding CG tax drag and management fees.

 **portfolio_sd.py**